 What Do You Look For in Companies While Carrying out Value Investing?

-Mr. Benjamin Graham had seen the market crash which occured during the Great Depression when Dow Jones Industrial Average had corrected significantly.
+Mr. Benjamin Graham had seen the market crash which occurred during the Great Depression when Dow Jones Industrial Average had corrected significantly.

 He understood that it was very difficult for naïve investors to come and start making profits form the market.
 So, he came up with a concept to identify companies trading at a discounted price.